The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/3-creating-tables.md

 Postgres returns an error: `ERROR: duplicate key value violates unique constraint "users_email_key"`.
 The second insert is rejected — the row is not added.
 Constraints are enforced at write time.

 </details>

+You might be thinking: "Can't I just validate data in my JavaScript before inserting it?"
+Yes — and you should.
+But JavaScript validation is your first line of defense, not your only one.
+It can have bugs.
+A future developer might add a new route and forget to add validation.
+Someone might run a script directly against the database to fix data.
+Constraints are the **last line of defense** — they live in the database itself and are enforced no matter how data gets in.

+Consider a `users` table without a `UNIQUE` constraint on `email`.
+A bug in your registration endpoint — maybe a race condition, maybe a missed check — could create two accounts with the same email.
+Your app breaks.
+Support tickets pile up.
+With a `UNIQUE` constraint, that bug is impossible: Postgres rejects the duplicate before it ever lands in the table.

+Constraints also serve as **documentation**.
+A `NOT NULL` constraint tells every future developer reading your schema: this field is required, always.
+That's information that would otherwise have to live in a comment, a code review, or someone's memory.

 ### The Primary Key Column